Frequently Asked Questions

 Losing weight is absolutely valid if that's your goal, and also can be a great side effect of getting stronger and building more muscle.
 However, I’m not a weight loss coach and this isn’t my area of expertise.

-Rather than measuring results by weighing yourself or counting CM’s lost, I advocate tuning into HOW your body feels, and how your body functions.
+Rather than measuring results by weighing yourself or counting CM’s lost, I advocate tuning into HOW your body feels, and how your body moves..

 If weightloss is your main goal I’m probably not the right trainer for you.

-What I absolutely can help you with is better posture, a stronger body/core and a happy pelvic floor.
+What I absolutely can help you with is better posture, a stronger body/core and a happier pelvic floor.